jurrejelle/RSACrack/README.md

 To view the test data, aproximated formula and aproximated data, you simply need to open ```data.html``` in a web browser

+### Credits
+Most of the code was written by me, but with one exception, which is why I wanna give a huge shoutout to [primo-ppcg](https://github.com/primo-ppcg) for writing this code for the Multiple Polynomial Quadratic Sieve in [this stack-exchange post](https://codegolf.stackexchange.com/questions/8629/fastest-semiprime-factorization).
+These are the files in the imports folder